cdowdy/bolt-extension-docs/readme.md

 a boilerplate for Bolt Extensions to also supply a docs page on install.
+For an extension installed in Bolt or for Github Pages.

+For Github pages you can remove the ``Bolt Admin`` and replace it with your extension name and remove the second header item with `Your Extension Name Docs`

 in your bolt extension you could have a backend page that provided docs.